GRow1000 Employer Frequently Asked Questions (FAQ)

 When should I start looking for a youth placement?

-Youth applicants 15 to 24-years-old will complete an online application first with West Michigan Works!.
+Youth applicants 15 to 24-years-old will complete an online application first with the City of Grand Rapids.
 They will be contacted by the City’s Human Resources Department to complete all necessary pre-employment paperwork.
-Businesses will be contacted regarding their placements by West Michigan Works! in advance of the first day of employment.
+Businesses will be contacted regarding their placements by Our Community’s Children in advance of the first day of employment on or before May 19, 2023.

 What if my youth worker does not work out?